 Any small tools you need to purchase, clean or repair, which are essential to your job.

 The key thing is that you have to have incurred the expense yourself.
-If your employer paid for these costs then you haven’t been left out of pocket and therefore you can’t claim the flat-rate expense.
+If your employer paid for these costs, or has already reimbursed you for the cost, you haven’t been left out of pocket and therefore you can’t claim the flat-rate expense.
 Nor can you claim if your tax code has already been amended to take account of these expenses.

 How do you claim your flat-rate tax relief?